Discrete-Time Integrator

 .

-The realisation of these output equations in the state space is automatically selected depending on the block calculation step, which can be explicit or inherited.
-The usage of an explicitly defined calculation step reduces to the calculation step for all .
+The implementation of these output equations in the state space is automatically selected depending on the block calculation step, which can be explicit or inherited.
+When using an explicitly specified calculation step reduced to the calculation step for everyone .

-This block can integrate or accumulate a signal using the forward Euler method, the inverse Euler method, or the trapezoid method.
-Assume that is the input, is the output, and is the state.
-For a given step is updated with and .
-In integration mode, is the step of the block calculation.
-In accumulation mode, .
-The block calculation step determines when the output is calculated, but not the output value. - gain.
-Values are trimmed according to the upper or lower limit.
+This unit can integrate or accumulate a signal using the forward Euler method, the inverse Euler method, or the trapezoid method.
+Suppose that — this is the entrance, — this is the way out, eh "It’s a condition.
+For a given step updated and .
+In the integration mode — this is the block calculation step.
+In accumulation mode .
+The block calculation step determines when the output signal is calculated, but not the output value. — gain factor.
+The values are trimmed according to the upper or lower limit.

-Euler’s direct method (used by default), also known as direct rectangular or left approximation.
+The direct Euler method (used by default), also known as the straight rectangular or left approximation.

-The block approximates as .
-Expressions for the block output at step :
+The block approximates how .
+Expressions for the block output in the step :

 ,